NREL/gaps/examples/example_developers.rst

 output file.
 The rest of the commands contain useful functionality for the user of your command-line interface.

-For details on executing your model using this CLI, see How to Run GAPs-powered models.
+For details on executing your model using this CLI, see the "How to run a model powered by GAPs" example.

 Multiprocessing